awsteiner/foundation/README.md

 ----------

 * TensorFlow is built with a particular HDF5 version, so we install the matching version and ensure h5py uses it.
+This helps with HDF5 compatibility issues when constructing code with uses HDF5.

 * The GPU images require that the Nvidia drivers and the Nvidia container toolkit are already installed on the local hardware.